 We've adopted habits to get around accidental snags (raise your hand if you only file your nails after cutting them during black tights season).
 We've avoided buying certain clothes and shoes, and even choose to avoid suspect seats out of a fear of snags.
 Add to that our insistence on only wearing truly opaque tights that 1. don't give us crotch sag, and 2. can actually make it through a spin cycle without unraveling, and you're dealing with a set of variables that can make one seriously consider the Taylor Momsen school of style.

-The hosiery market isn't a small one, and there are literally thousands of weaves, blends, elasticities, and fibers to confound you.
+The hosiery market isn't a small one, and there are literally thousands of weaves, blends, elasticities, and fibres to confound you.
 But, among them all are a handful of cult faves to which tights-wearers have sworn allegiance (and if you know a tights-wearer, you know that she's fanatical).
 We stretched these tights to the limit, committed ourselves to abusing our legs, and provided our honest-to-Lycra reviews.